NHSDigital/nhs-notify-web-cms/docs/pages/about/nhs-app-messages.md

 {% include components/image-with-caption.html
     src="nhs-notify-nhs-app-banner-notification.svg"
-    alt="An image of 2 mobile devices side by side showing an example banner notification for both iPhone and Android devices pushed by the NHS App." caption="An example of a banner notification pushed to an iPhone and an Android device by the NHS App."
+    caption="An example of a banner notification pushed to an iPhone and an Android device by the NHS App."
 %}